Microstructures & Design Elements

 Below is an example using the design of 1-2-4-All.
 When you are clear about each of the elements, using a Liberating Structure feels effortless.

 1-2-4-All is designed to generate and sift many ideas from group members in rapid cycles.
-It is an alternative to brainstorming.
+It is an alternative to brainstorming and status reports.

 - A question asking for ideas or proposals about an issue (e.g., What opportunities do YOU see for making progress on this challenge?
 How would you handle this situation?
 What ideas or actions do you recommend?)